eqNj/eqN-PD2-Filter/README.md

 ### Relaxed / Strict Differences

-The Strict filter has the following changes:
+The Strict filter has the following changes (After character level 75):

 Normal and exceptional rare items are hidden, with exceptions for: Gloves, boots, and belts.
 Sought after ethereal weapons.
 Bows.
 Grim shields.
 Mage plates.
 Circlets.
 Class items.